Laura makes landfall in southwestern Louisiana near Texas

 DELCAMBRE, La.
-(AP) — Laura roared ashore over southwestern Louisiana near the Texas border as a ferocious Category 4 hurricane late Wednesday, swamping a low-lying coast with ocean water that forecasters said could be 20 feet deep and unsurvivable.
+(AP) — Hurricane Laura made landfall in southwestern Louisiana as a ferocious Category 4 monster early Thursday, swamping a low-lying coast with ocean water that forecasters said could be 20 feet deep and unsurvivable.

+The National Hurricane Center said the storm, which intensified rapidly Wednesday before plowing into land, came ashore at 1 a.m.
+CDT near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.

-Winds gusted above hurricane force to 127 mph (204 kph) while Laura's northern eyewall moved onshore over Cameron Parish, the National Hurricane Center said at midnight, and forecasters said even stronger winds were possible that could rip apart buildings, level trees and toss vehicles like toys.
+Winds gusted above hurricane force to 128 mph (206 kph) while Laura's northern eyewall moved onshore over Cameron Parish.
+Forecasters said even stronger winds were possible that could rip apart buildings, level trees and toss vehicles like toys.

 Authorities had implored coastal residents of Texas and Louisiana to evacuate, but not everyone did before howling winds began buffeting trees back and forth in an area that was devastated by Rita in 2005.